MJ Only Reminiscing; Sevens and Messiah

 Now let me back up a moment.

 Could this message be any more important, exciting or joyous?
-Look at what these stories all share; they share a theme of miracles, conceptions and pregnancies.
+Look at what these stories all share; they share a theme of miraculous conceptions and pregnancies.
 So maybe I should ask a few questions about these topics, like how long is a healthy, miraculous, perfect pregnancy?
-Turns out it's 40 weeks.
+Turns out it's 40 weeks according to most specialists and academic journals on the topic.
 So I took a leap of faith and started counting weeks.

-Since we are very near a Moed (Yom Teruah), just for grins I started counting there and ended up in the middle of nowhere in terms of Appointed Times.
+Since we are very near a Moed (Yom Teruah), just for grins I started counting there and ended up in the middle of nowhere in terms of the Hebrew calendar and the Appointed Times.
 But then I had another thought.
 What if its a year with an intercalary month (a leap year)?
 Bingo!
 I found something!
+Next I considered the Zadokim calendar.
+That is where things got really interesting!

 Think of that for a moment.
-The Conception on the 'Day and Hour that No Man Knows but the Father', a Day of Joyous Shouting, a Day of Auspicious Announcements, followed on Shavuot by the Birth of the Word Made Flesh that Came Down to Dwell with Man on the anniversary of when Elohim first gave the Word to His Chosen children at Sinai.
+The Conception on the 'Day and Hour that No Man Knows but the Father', a Day of Joyous Shouting, a Day of Auspicious Announcements, followed on Shavuot by the Birth of the Word Made Flesh that Came Down to Dwell with Man on the anniversary of when Elohim first gave the Word to Prophet Moshe who brought the Word to His Chosen at Sinai.

 When I had occasion to revisit all these things recently, His Spirit took me back to the beginning, to the days of Creation and showed me something about that too.
 That has since changed the way I see many thing in scripture, because of what He show me there.
 But my hands are tired and my neuropathy is bothering me, so I am going to stop here.
 However, I'll show you something really amazing in part 2 of this post that ultimately ties everything together.